How to reduce workers compensation claims? Updated February 2021

 1. MAKING THE WORK ENVIRONMENT SAFER

 By far, this is the most obvious point on this list.
 Just think about it.
-The only reason that a Workers’ Compensation Claim has been filed is that some worker at your workplace got injured.
+The only reason that a Workers’ Compensation Claim has been filed is that some workers at your workplace got injured.
 And one of the primary reasons for that could be a lack of safety in the work environment.
-It could be a faulty machine, exposed wires, undone ropes, loose parts, unfastened screws and bolts, or anything of that sort.
+It could be a faulty machine, exposed wires, undone ropes, loose parts, unfastened screws, and bolts, or anything of that sort.

 Visualize an apple tree standing firm on the ground.
 It has a solid trunk and red apples hanging from its branches.
 Think of these apples as losses in your capital and think of the branches as the money that has been spent in paying the Workers’ Compensation.
 The roots of the tree will be the lack of safety in your work environment.